marknorrapscm/serverless-media-portal/README.md

 ## 3.3 How does tagging work?

 Whenever you upload a video, you select tags for that video.
 Whenever you create a user, you assign tags to that user.
-Users can only see videos if that video contains a tag that they have been assigned to.
+Users can only see videos if that video contains a tag that they have been assigned.

 The "Admin" tag is a special tag that lets you upload and edit videos and add/delete both tags and users.